 We recognize stock-based compensation cost for only those shares ultimately expected to vest on a straight-line basis over the requisite service period of the award.
+We use the Black-Scholes option pricing model to determine the fair value of stock options and employee stock purchase plan shares.
 We estimate the fair value of market-performance based restricted stock units using a Monte Carlo simulation model which requires the input of assumptions, including expected term, stock price volatility and the risk-free rate of return.
 In addition, judgment is required in estimating the number of stock-based awards that are expected to be forfeited.
 Forfeitures are estimated based on historical experience at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 The assumptions used in calculating the fair value of share-based payment awards represent management's best estimates, but these estimates involve inherent uncertainties and the application of management's judgment.
 As a result, if factors change and we use different assumptions, our stock-based compensation expense could be materially different in the future.